-Skip to 0 minutes and 15 secondsthe connectivity, and even the structure of young people's brains.
+Skip to 0 minutes and 6 seconds More than any other professional, teachers have the daily responsibility of developing the function, the connectivity, and even the structure of young people’s brains.
 This development is only possible because the brain is plastic.
 By plastic I mean the brain changes in response to experience.
-The plasticity of our brain also means there's no well-defined biological limit to what we can achieve.
+The plasticity of our brain also means there’s no well-defined biological limit to what we can achieve.
 Plasticity is an important message for both teachers and students.
-For example, it's been shown that when students participate in courses that teach them about brain plasticity, this can change their self concept, their ideas of who they are.
-It can change the way they think about their ability not as something that's fixed, but as something that they themselves can develop.
+For example, it’s been shown that when students participate in courses that teach them about brain plasticity, this can change their self concept, their ideas of who they are.
+It can change the way they think about their ability not as something that’s fixed, but as something that they themselves can develop.

 The plastic brain